 With that in mind, we’ve been part of the Amazon Affiliate program for a year now, and have used various techniques and websites to drive traffic to Amazon and earn over $10,000 in profits since starting last fall.
 Part of that was by advertising Amazon products on Google Adwords before Amazon decided to stop the practice.
 But the rest comes from a couple of websites we made that did product recommendations and reviews.

 Amazon can be a fickle beast for affiliates, since the affiliate cookie used to track the purchases only lasts for 24 hours, but Amazon is the largest online retailer in the world and thus move a CRAP TOP of products.
 Their revenue last year, meaning the amount of money they brought in for sales of products and advertising and everything else, was $19 BILLION dollars.
 That’s Billion with a B. A big B. From that they made over $600 Million in profits.
 So if you can guess at an average item price they ship, I’d say it’s probably hovering around $15.
-That’s an average since they sell lots of paperbacks for $5, bestsellers for $15-20, and tons of larger items like video games and power tools in the $40-$40,000 range.
-That’s right, you can buy a $41,000 150 kW generator on Amazon from a third party seller.
+That’s an average since they sell lots of paperbacks for $5, bestsellers for $15-20, and tons of larger items like video games and power tools in the $40-$950,000 range.
+That’s right, you can buy a $950,000 giant diamond on Amazon.
 Divide $15 per item by the revenue and that makes… carry the 1… probably over 1 BILLION products sold.

 So the Amazon Affiliate program is quite popular despite the fact that it only pays out on average 6-8% of a sale (it’s really 4%-15% depending on product types and numbers sold) and only for items added to your Amazon cart within 24 hours of clicking your affiliate link to Amazon.